FasterXML/jackson-module-kotlin/README.md

 # Status

+Older versions of the Jackson-Kotlin module are not compatible with Kotlin 1.0.0.
+You must update.
 Releases for Kotlin 1.0.0 will be available on Maven Central shortly.
 In the meantime use the EAP repository:

 ```
 maven {